nbraunsc/Fragments/README.md

 ## Running on local machine
 ### Sow/Reap method:

-In the command line submit one of these two python commands depending on which method desired (MIM1 or MIM2):
+Need to specify parameters in mim1.py or mim2.py for specific calculaion submit one of these two python commands depending on which method desired (MIM1 or MIM2):

 `python mim1.py` or `python mim2.py`